EvansWinner/awesome-line-editors/README.md

 editors.
 For my purposes, they mostly all operate in such a way that they are like a little REPL for a text editing programming language—a DSL usually not Turing-complete, though famously, Teco's is;
 and so I'm lumping them all together here.
+Heck, maybe "REPL-based text editors" would be a better name for them.

 ## How do I learn to use a line editor?